IrfanEzani/simpson-s-paradox/README.md

 ![maxresdefault (3)](https://github.com/IrfanEzani/simpson-s-paradox/assets/59435235/f59abc87-7832-4514-91c1-ade87b8b5d8d)

-This project delves into a classic case study of Simpson's Paradox, a statistical phenomenon where a trend apparent in several different groups of data disappears or reverses when these groups are combined.
+Project delves into a classic case study of Simpson's Paradox, a statistical phenomenon where a trend apparent in several different groups of data disappears or reverses when these groups are combined.
 Utilizing a dataset from a 1986 study by a group of urologists in London, we examine the effectiveness of two kidney stone treatments: Treatment A (open surgery) and Treatment B (percutaneous nephrolithotomy).
 This analysis reveals how subgroup analysis can lead to different conclusions about treatment effectiveness, underscoring the importance of careful data interpretation in medical research.

 Original paper: Charig CR, Webb DR, Payne SR, Wickham JE.
 Comparison of treatment of renal calculi by open surgery, percutaneous nephrolithotomy, and extracorporeal shockwave lithotripsy.
 Br Med J (Clin Res Ed).
 1986 Mar 29;292(6524):879-82. doi: 10.1136/bmj.292.6524.879.